alb42/MCAmiga/Readme.txt

 SHOWCLOCK show a clock in the lower right edge

 WINDOW=  default window size at startup, separated with "/" Left/Top/Width/Height e.g. WINDOW=0/0/640/480

+Command-Line:
+#############

+you can directly start the text viewer and the file comparison from shell for the viewer start with:
+MCAmiga view file
+for a file comparison start with:
+MCAmiga diff file1 file2

+(or you can use the short cut scripts mcview and mcdiff, if you copied them to your path)

 History:
 ########